 Camping with a Girl Scout troop is an exciting adventure.
 Girls develop teamwork skills through activities and meal preparation, learn to respect and appreciate the outdoors, and grow in self-confidence and decision-making skills.
 Troops can camp on Council-owned property (Camp Cedarledge, Fiddlecreek or Tuckaho) or off Council-owned property (for example, at a state park).

-GSEM camp training provides the knowledge and skills volunteers need to have to ensure a positive camping experience for themselves as well as the girls.
+Girl Scouts of Eastern Missouri camp training provides the knowledge and skills volunteers need to ensure a positive camping experience for themselves as well as the girls.

-GSEM utilizes a blended learning approach for camp training.
-Volunteers can begin their learning experience at their convenience, using the online programs.
+Girl Scouts of Eastern Missouri utilizes a blended learning approach for camp training.
+Volunteers can begin their learning experience at their convenience, using the online courses.
 The online training is supplemented by required face-to-face learning opportunities.

 Additional online learning opportunities related to camping are available here.

 When overnight camping on Council-owned property, at least one adult accompanying a troop camping in a Council-owned camp unit must meet one of the following requirements:

 - Camping Procedures in Girl Scouts of Eastern Missouri completed prior to February 1, 2012